Mark-a-Hamilton/Cyber-Care/Docs/overview.md

 - **Version Control** – Logging standards and metadata blocks

 ---

+📚 Applying Cyber Care Beyond Cybersecurity
+While this repo demonstrates Cyber Care in a cybersecurity context, the model is domain-agnostic.
+Contributors are encouraged to adapt the framework to other systems—legal, civic, educational—using the cybersecurity example as a learning scaffold.

 Cyber Care is a living framework.
 Every module, document, and decision tree is designed to evolve—with clarity, traceability, and contributor care at its core.